IN OUR COMMUNITY

 Your credit union board of directors has adopted the Credit Union Code for the Protection of Personal Information, established related policies and procedures and appointed a privacy officer.
 Our employees understand the importance of the policies and procedures and follow them carefully.

 To find out more, read our Privacy Code, or contact our Privacy Officer.

 What is personal information?

 Personal information is information about an identifiable individual.
-This includes, for example, an individual's race, ethnic origin, colour, age, marital status, religion, education, medical information, criminal record, employment history, financial records, address, telephone number, e-mail address, Social Insurance Number, fingerprints, blood type, and tissue or biological sample.
+This includes, for example, a criminal record, employment history, financial records, address, telephone number, e-mail address, social insurance number, fingerprints, etc.

 Why do we collect it?